GreptimeTeam/docs/user-guide/concepts.md

   GreptimeDB standalone mode, for local development.
 - **Frontend** is a stateless component that can scale to as many as needed.
-It accepts incoming request, authenticates it, translates it from various protocols into GreptimeDB cluster's internal one, and forward to certain *Datanode*s under guidance from *Meta*.
+It accepts incoming request, authenticates it, translates it from various protocols into GreptimeDB cluster's internal one, and forwards to certain *Datanode*s under guidance from *Meta*.
 - **Meta** is the central command of GreptimeDB cluster.
 In typical deployment, at least three nodes is required to setup a reliable *Meta*